Professional Reviews

 • Two-factor authentication (2FA).

 Panda’s password manager comes bundled with its two highest-tier plans: Premium ($66.99 / year) and Complete ($42.99 / year).
 Both plans are priced a bit higher than most other programs on this list, but they include a wide range of features and are available for 1, 3, 5, 10, or an unlimited number of devices.
-The password manager is also available as a separate standalone subscription, but it’s more expensive than some of the best standalone password managers on the market, so it’s not a great value.
+The password manager is also available as a separate standalone subscription, but it’s not a great value.

 Bottom Line: